Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Grasp of the Undying  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Resolve/GraspOfTheUndying.png" Align=left width=15% height=15%>

+You maximum hit points increases equal to twice your level.

 Once a round when you damage an enemy and once a round when you take damage from an enemy, you gain a stack of Grasp.
 When you are at three stacks, your next damaging effect deals additional 1d6.
 You heal equal to the damage dealt from this effect.

 In addition you gain a stack of Undying whenever you drain an opponent using this ability.
-When you gain 10 stacks you gain maximum hit points equal to your level, and then again for every 25th stack.
+You gain +1 maximum hit points for every 5th stack of Undying.

 The damage increases by 1d6 at level 5, 11 and 17.